Web Analytics Made Easy - Statcounter

 Requirements#

-Installation on older operating system versions has not been tested.
-If you experience any installation problems, please check the SAMSON Connect Forum.
+Older operating system versions are not part of the tested matrix.
+If installation fails on your setup, check the SAMSON Connect Forum.

 Requirements on Windows#